Pdzly/plane-bot-boilerplate/README.md

 The Bot needs the Guild Members intent on the discord developers page The bot needs only basic read / write permissions on the server.

+The webhook needs Issues, Issue comments and Pull Requests ticked to function correectly ( or just "Send everything" )

 # Features: